Bullies always display these types of body language, especially around their targets.

 Bullies will also lay claim to a territory (desks, spaces, parking spaces) and expect others to obey rules when near the claimed area or object.

-8. Another way bullies invade territory is to walk in the center of a hallway or sit on a flight of stairs, expecting people to move and go around them.
+Other ways bullies invade territory is to walk in the center of a hallway or sit on a flight of stairs, expecting people to move and go around them.
 Bullies may also stand in the middle of a road and driveway or take their time crossing the street, forcing cars to stop and wait.
+They may also stand in the middle of a crowd or center of a room.

 Do Not Ignore This.
 Always make yourself powerful as well.